MareoRaft/notes/backup notes.md

 1. connect Matt's Elements external HD
 2. create folder "Matt's Elements/backups/matt's macbook pro backup 2023-04-15" or similar
 3. open Carbon Copy Cloner.app
+1. choose destination as the folder you just made
 4. choose select files and folders as origin.
 Select home folder, then get ready to exclude some subfiles / subfolders...
 5. use commands like below to identify files and folders that take up too much space and are not important to you
   * sudo du -sh /Users/Matthew/programming/* | grep G